juancarlospaco/nim-nudesbait/README.md

 - Why not just use a ZIP?.

-Anti-Virus scan inside compressed files nowadays, and can flag or delete your ZIP with the ScamBait.
+Anti-Virus scan inside compressed files nowadays, and can flag or delete or quarantine your ZIP with the ScamBait.